frederic-perez/AmE-dictionary/data/idioms.md

 __rise from the ashes__ To recover after a serious failure.
 __rob the till__ To steal the earnings of a shop or restaurant from out of its cash register. _Just remember, this place has insurance, so if anyone comes in with a gun looking to rob the till, you don’t offer up any resistance, OK?_ _I hear Janet was fired from her last job for robbing the till._
 __rock bottom__
-__rock the boat__ :five::hammer: _Please, don’t rock the boat._
+__rock the boat__ :eight: To do or say something that might endanger a stable situation or upset the status quo. _None of my family members are fighting with each other right now, so please don’t rock the boat by bringing up politics or any other controversial topics._
 __rocket science__ :three: A pursuit, activity, or endeavor that requires extraordinary skill or intelligence.
 Most often used in the negative to imply the opposite. _Look, all you need to do is reformat the hard drive on your computer.
 It isn’t rocket science!_
+__rocky road__ A difficult period of time. _Bob’s been going down quite a rocky road since his divorce._
-__roll (one’s) eyes__ To turn one’s eyes upward or around in a circle, usually as an expression of exasperation, annoyance, impatience, or disdain. _I just rolled my eyes as my dad told another one of his corny jokes._
+__roll (one’s) eyes__ :four: To turn one’s eyes upward or around in a circle, usually as an expression of exasperation, annoyance, impatience, or disdain. _I just rolled my eyes as my dad told another one of his corny jokes._
 __roll of the dice__ :dart: A risky attempt to do or achieve something. _The merger was their last roll of the dice, and it failed miserably._
+__roll out__ __4__ _v_ To get out of bed, especially lazily or late in the morning or day. _My teenage son doesn’t roll out of bed until nearly 1 in the afternoon on the weekends._
 __roll the dice__ To take some risk on the hope or chance of a fortunate outcome. _He rolled the dice again in movie production._
 __roll with it__ :two: To adapt to a situation despite unexpected circumstances or challenges.
 __roll with the punches__ Cope with and withstand adversity, especially by being flexible.
 For example, _She’d had three different editors for her book, each with a different style, but she’d learned to roll with the punches._ This term alludes to the boxer’s ability to deflect the full force of an opponent’s blow by adroitly moving his body.
+__roller coaster__ _Emotional roller coaster._
 __rolling in dough__ Exceptionally wealthy; having large amounts of money to spend. _I hear her father is rolling in dough, so I wouldn’t be too worried about her future._
 __rough-and-tumble__ _The rough-and-tumble days the wild west._
 __roughly speaking__ Approximately. _I think we can plan on having 20 volunteers, roughly speaking._
 __round the bend__ :two: Crazy, insane.
 __round the clock__ (around the clock) Nonstop. _There are sirens round the clock._
-__rub elbows__
+__rub elbows__ :two::hammer:
 __rub off on (someone)__ To have one’s characteristics, mannerisms, or behavior be adopted by someone with whom one has spent a lot of time. _Peter’s been very unruly lately.
 I think that new kid is rubbing off on him._
+__rub out__
 __rubber chichen dinner__ A dinner served at a large catered event, especially a political or corporate fundraising event, in which many people must be served simultaneously and the quality of food suffers as a result. (“Rubber chicken” is sometimes hyphenated.) _I’ll tell you, though: more than the long hours on the road, the repetitive speeches, or the manic workload, I cannot stand the rubber chicken dinners when I’m on the campaign trail._
 __rubber jungle__ An aviation term among pilots and airline crew for the effect created when the rubber oxygen masks in a commercial aircraft deploy from its ceiling. _Everyone started to panic when the rubber jungle appeared, so I had to reassure them that it was just a minor hiccup and that we were all perfectly safe._
 __rubber match__ _sports_ The final, tie-breaking game that determines the victor of a series. _The Astros have won their rubber match against the Titans, meaning they will advance to the next round of the playoffs.
 If they can win four more matches there, they will be in the running for the championship title._
+__rubber stamp__
 __rue the day (that something happened)__ To curse or bitterly regret a point in time (in which something happened or one did something).
+__ruffle (one’s) feathers__
 __rug rat__ :two: (rugrat, ankle biter) A baby or young child, especially one that is not walking fully or at all (i.e. one that is still crawling on the rug). _How are your two rugrats doing, Tom?_
-__rumor has it__ :two: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
+__rumor has it (that)__ :three: People say rumour has it when they are telling you something that they have heard, but do not necessarily think is true. _Rumour has it that tickets were being sold for £300._
-__rumor mill__ :three: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
+__rumor mill__ :four: The source from, or process by, which rumors are generated, spread, and perpetuated among a group of people.
 Primarily heard in US. _Listen, Barry, you can’t believe everything that comes out of the rumor mill.
 I can guarantee you that there will be no layoffs this year._
 __run (one’s) mouth (off)__
 __run a fever__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness; to have a fever. _After my toddler was lethargic all day, I begin to worry that she was running a fever._
 __run a temperature__ To have an abnormally high body temperature (a fever), which is indicative of or caused by illness. _I think I’ve started running a temperature.
 Maybe I should go lie down._
 __run amok__ :two::hammer:
 __run an errand__ :three::hammer:
-__run errands__
+__run errands__ :two::hammer:
 __run for the hills__
 __run guns__
+__run in circles__ :dart: To waste one’s time and energy engaging in trivial, aimless, or futile activities; to fail to make any meaningful progress in some task or activity. _I tried to get an outline drafted for my thesis, but my ideas were so jumbled in my head that I just kept running in circles._
 __run the place__ _The baby African elephant born at the zoo basically runs the place._
+__run the show__
 __run wild__ :two: To behave or run around in a wild, unruly, out-of-control manner; to be or become crazy or chaotic. _We tried to have some organized games for the kids, but they all started running wild as soon as they got here._
+__run with it__
+__run with scissors__
+__running bit__
+__running joke__
+__rush out__
 __saber rattling__ :dart: (saber-rattling) A show or threat of military power.
 Words and actions that seek to convey anger, power, and intimidation, often in a military setting. _The leaders of these countries need to quit their saber rattling before we end up at war._
+__sack (someone)__ _slang_ To dismiss someone from employment or service. _The boss will sack you if he sees you’ve been wasting your time like this._
 __safety net__ :two::hammer:
 __salad years__ A carefree time of youthful innocence, ingenuousness, and inexperience.
 A variant of the more common term “salad days,” which comes from Shakespeare’s _Antony and Cleopatra._ _I thought that I had experienced true romantic love back in my salad years, before I graduated.
 Now, however, I think love is largely an elaborate delusion._
 __salt in the/(one’s) wound(s)__ An aggravation that makes something unpleasant, difficult, or painful even worse. _I can’t believe Sally broke up with John the day after his team lost the championship match.
 Talk about salt in the wounds!_